This article is available in the following languages:

 “There is an estimated 10 million cryptocurrency users in India, and that globally would be 100 million.”Business Line (March 2021)

+The Finance Bill 2022 has proposed to tax ‘digital assets’ from FY 2022-23 onwards.
+This creates an uncertainty regarding taxation of crypto prior to FY 2022-23.
 So, until there is some more clarity on the regulatory front, how should transactions in crypto be taxed?
 Before we dive deeper into the taxation aspect, let us see how crypto is viewed in the country.

 Perception of Crypto

 Today, many view crypto as a viable asset class for investment.
 The perception of crypto by its holder and policymakers do play a significant role in its taxation.
 Mr. Anurag Singh Thakur (Ministry of Information and Broadcasting) has also said that “the gains resulting from the transfer of cryptocurrencies/assets are subject to tax under a head of income, depending upon the nature of holding of the same.”

 What do the tax laws say?

 Taxation could be in 2 forms: Direct and Indirect.
 For direct taxation, the most relevant law is the Income Tax Act, 1961.
 For indirect taxation, the prevalent laws are the Central Goods and Services Tax (CGST) Act, 2017, and its State/Union Territory counterparts.
 Let us analyze these in detail:

 Crypto vis-a-vis the Income Tax law

 Let us divide the taxation of crypto vis-a-vis the period prior to FY 2022-23 and FY 2022-23 onwards.